-Our job openings are posted on the Winona State Job Posting site.
+Our job openings are posted on the Winona State Career Services job posting site.
 If interested follow the instructions to submit your application.
 All applications that are on file are looked through and selected students are notified via email to come in for an interview.

 All STARS applications are kept on file for one year.
 Students need to submit a new application each year.

 Please submit all applications through WSU Career Services

 Students are hired with all levels of experience.
 Students that have good customer service skills can start at the Front Desk.
 If they desire to learn more about mobile devices they can move to other teams.
 For instance, students that would like the experience of training/supporting other students with software technology can join the e-Warrior Digital Learning Commons Team while students that like hands-on type work can join the wiring or hardware repair teams.
 There are also advanced positions that work with the network administrators or programmers along with many PC and Mac technician jobs.